Netherlands 2023 "Prehistoric animals (II)"

 Two aurochs domestication events occurred during the Neolithic Revolution.

 One gave rise to the domestic cattle (Bos taurus) in the Fertile Crescent in the Near East that was introduced to Europe via the Balkans and the coast of the Mediterranean Sea.
 Hybridisation between aurochs and early domestic cattle occurred during the early Holocene.
 Domestication of the Indian aurochs led to the zebu cattle (Bos indicus) that hybridised with early taurine cattle in the Near East about 4,000 years ago.
-Some modern cattle breeds exhibit features reminiscent of the aurochs, such as the dark colour and light eel stripe along the back of bulls, the lighter colour of cows, or an aurochs-like horn shape.
+Some modern cattle breeds exhibit features reminiscent of the aurochs, such as the dark colour and light stripe along the back of bulls, the lighter colour of cows, or an aurochs-like horn shape.

 Remains of large bovids are known in very large quantities from the North Sea.
 The vast majority is attributed to the Late Pleistocene steppe bison, Bison priscus.
 The ones attributed to the aurochs, Bos primigenius, are very rare.
-Almost all the remains of Bos primigenius from the North Sea that we know of can be placed in the Early Holocene.
+Almost all the remains of Bos primigenius from the North Sea that we know of can be dated in the Early Holocene.

-The few remains of various North Sea sites that are attributed to large bovids such as Bos primigenius can be placed in the Eemian on the basis of a higher degree of fossilization.
+The few remains of various North Sea sites that are attributed to large bovids such as Bos primigenius can be dated in the Eemian on the basis of a higher degree of fossilization.
 In the Eemian, this large bovid with heavily built horns and a shoulder height of well over two meters was part of a mammal association that had lived in and near wooded areas.
 Bos primigenius certainly did not occur as massively in the Late Pleistocene as the almost as large steppe bison.

-The image in the stamp is based on reconstruction made by Remie Bakker, a paleo-artist, in Rotterdam under supervision of Mr. Dick Mol.
+The image in the stamp is based on the reconstruction made by Remie Bakker, a paleo-artist, in Rotterdam under the supervision of Mr. Dick Mol.
 The life size model of the Aurochs was created in 2015 for the travelling Ice Age exhibition made by the Reiss-Engelhorn-Stiftung in Mannheim (Germany).

 On his website Mr. Bakker explain the reconstruction process: